olliethedev/ui-builder/README.md

 - [ ] Add tiptap editor for markdown content
 - [ ] Add global variables for component props
 - [ ] Add Blocks.
 Reusable component blocks that can be used in multiple pages
+- [ ] Move component schemas to separate shadcn registry to keep main registry light
+- [ ] Move prop form field components (overrides) to separate shadcn registry to keep main registry light
 - [ ] Add data sources to component layers (ex, getUser() binds prop user.name)
 - [ ] Add event handlers to component layers (onClick, onSubmit, etc)
 - [ ] React native support
 - [ ] Update to React 19
 - [ ] Update to latest Shadcn/ui + Tailwind CSS v4
+- [ ] Update to new AutoForm when stable
+- [ ] Update to Zod v4 (when stable) for native json schema conversion to enforce safety in layer props

 ## Contributing